10sr/git-walktree-el/README.md

 `git-walktree` is a Git `ls-tree` browser.
 It has following features:

-- Browse tree objects of arbitrary commits without checking them out
+- Browse tree objects of arbitrary revisions without checking them out
   - Go subtrees
   - Visit blob objects
-  - Go Parent and child commits of commit currently browsing
+  - Go Parent and child revisions
 - Checkout (output) tree or blob object to current working directory

 Usage and Keybinds
 ------------------

 **<kbd>M-x git-walktree</kbd>** to open git-walktree buffer.
-Prompt user for commit to show.
+Prompt user for revision to show.

-- When current buffer is visiting a file and it exists in the commit, open blob buffer for that file
+- When current buffer is visiting a file and it exists in the revision, open blob buffer for that file
 - Otherwise, open tree object buffer for `default-directory`